valendesigns/option-tree/readme.txt

 == Changelog ==

 = 2.5.4 =
+* Hotfix - Fixed an issue where Visual Composer was indirectly destroying OptionTree meta box values.
 * Hotfix - Fixed an issue where the select field value was not visible.
 Contributors via github @sabbirk15.
 * Hotfix - Fixed and issue where database errors would display due to a deprecated missing table.